IPLEDGE program: Criticisms

 Criticisms of the iPLEDGE program include the following:

 Difficulty of compliance

 When the Program launched in March 2006, there were many complaints about how difficult it was to use the system.
-Launch and pre-launch difficulties were common with the system jointly built by the drug manufacturers with the assistance of Covance, Inc, and approved by the FDA.
+Launch and pre-launch difficulties were common with the system.
 Glitches with the website and long hold times were rampant at the time, and became a focus of physician and patient ire.
 Physicians have continued to be concerned that this very effective drug is made difficult to obtain due to a relatively small proportion of potential birth defects.